keuss/springboot-udev/README.md

 Sping Boot 2 example BOOK API projet (list books, add books, find by author or title, ...)

- - Build and run with open jdk 13 (https://openjdk.java.net/, https://jdk.java.net/13/) min jdk 8, see <java.version> maven property
+ - Build and run with open jdk 8, see <java.version> maven property
  - REST controllers, see : package `com.example.demo.controller`
  - BookController use service, spring data with H2 mem DB (see `application.properties` file)
  - To changhe api port see application.properties